Elasto-plastic residual stress analysis of selective laser sintered porous materials based on 3D-multilayer thermo-structural phase-field simulations: Introduction

 In the recent decade, additive manufacturing (AM) emerged from a niche technology to a widely applicable means of production.
 Among a variety of AM techniques, powder bed fusion (PBF) stands out as a strong technique for producing intricate geometries while maintaining good structural integrity and superior material properties \cite{gu2021material, Ladani2021Metals, Zhang2017JournalofMaterialsEngineeringandPerformance, panwisawas2020metal, korner2020modeling}.
 In PBF, layers of powder get fused by a beam one after another to build up three-dimensional (3D) geometries.
 Compared to conventional ones, this manufacturing process offers several advantages, such as great design flexibility, reduction in waste, enabling rapid tooling and decreasing production cycles.

-Selective sintering (SS) is one prominent example of PBF, which utilizes the tuned incident beam (mostly continuous laser scan or laser pulse) to bind the free powders layerwisely.
-Due to its well-controlled powder bed temperature compared to other PBF techniques like selective melting, where the significant melting phenomenon can be captured, SS enables the partial melting of particles and produces samples with relatively high porosity \cite{kim2020fabrication, yang2019npj, gu2012laser, Li2018, li2010316l}.
-In this regard, SS has great potential in applications that require complex geometries with high porosity.
-For instance, SS is applicable in manufacturing porous components for medication applications, especially medical scaffolds and artificial bones \cite{shuai2019construction, duan2010three, eshraghi2010mechanical}.
-It is feasible in manufacuring functional materials with a low processing temperature, such as ferromagnetic materials \cite{mapley2019selective, wendhausen2017, sing2017direct, jhong2016fabricating}.
+Selective laser sintering (SLS) is one prominent example of PBF, which utilizes the tuned incident beam (mostly continuous laser scan or laser pulse) to bind the free powders layer by layer.
+Due to its well-controlled powder bed temperature compared to other PBF techniques like selective laser melting (SLM), where the significant melting phenomenon can be captured, SLS enables only partial melting of particles and produces samples with relatively high porosity \cite{kim2020fabrication, yang2019npj, gu2012laser, Li2018, li2010316l}.
+In this regard, SLS has great potential in applications that require complex geometries with high porosity.
+For instance, SLS is applicable in manufacturing porous components for medication applications, especially medical scaffolds, and artificial bones \cite{shuai2019construction, duan2010three, eshraghi2010mechanical}.
+It is feasible in manufacturing functional materials with a low processing temperature, such as ferromagnetic materials \cite{mapley2019selective, wendhausen2017, sing2017direct, jhong2016fabricating, huang2019}.
 By precisely controlling the geometry and structure of the printed material, it may also be possible to create the desired strain gradients and electric polarization necessary to generate the flexoelectric effect \cite{Zhang2022NanoEnergy, Zhang2021JournaloftheMechanicsandPhysicsofSolids, Yan2023ScienceAdvances}.